Protesters march in Armenia after opposition leader detained

 Vano SHLAMOV, AFP

-The speaker of the country's parliament, the National Assembly, met Pashinyan and the other detained politicians overnight, however, the parliament's spokesman told AFP, without giving details.

-The speaker Ara Babloyan was quoted as saying that he urged Pashinyan and the others "to take part in real talks."
+Speaker Ara Babloyan was quoted as saying that he had urged Pashinyan and the others "to take part in real talks".

 Pashinyan and two other opposition politicians "were detained as they were committing socially dangerous acts", the prosecutor general's office said in a statement on Sunday.

-Sarkisian earlier on Sunday stormed out of tense televised talks with Pashinyan, the leader of the Civil Contract Party, accusing him of "blackmail."
+Sarkisian on Sunday stormed out of tense televised talks with Pashinyan, the leader of the Civil Contract Party, accusing him of "blackmail".

 Pashinyan last week announced the "start of a peaceful velvet revolution" in the landlocked country of 2.9 million people.